ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* dimension

-Highest dimension of all cad references.
+Highest dimension of all CAD references.
 3=solid, 2=surface, 1=curve.

 <a id="compolyx.VirtualGeometry.remove"></a>